cross-lang-and-cross-platform/cross-lang-and-cross-platform/README.md

 The table generated with <https://www.tablesgenerator.com/markdown_tables>

 **Billions** of dollars are spent worldwide to process data.
 Such companies as Khan Academy even found it reasonable to rewrite the back-end, which initially was developed in Python, using Golang.
 As they claimed, the decision was driven by rising bills from cloud service providers.
+Google invested in the development of Carbon programming language because it wanted safety but interoperability between C++ and Rust is complicated.

 ## Notes